Daniel-Mietchen/2016-aesir/primary.rst

    hypothes.is, where they can be viewed by Rebecca and others.

-   This is a general pattern: many databases may want to layer annotations on the literature, but talking to publishers directly can be an insurmountable challenge.
+   This is a general pattern: many databases may want to layer annotations on the literature, but working with many publishers directly can be an insurmountable challenge.
 Hypothes.is solves this problem, but as of yet there is no good way for databases to engage with Hypothes.is in high-throughput.